AbhishekShah272002/Abhishek_wipro/README.md

 Team Collaboration: Worked on team-based assignments to enhance coordination and collaborative problem-solving.

 Time Management: Gained exposure to deadline-driven work through mini-projects and tasks.

+#🛠️ Hands-On Projects

+Engaged in capstone and mini-projects simulating real-time business requirements.

+Applied all learned concepts in an integrated environment to build scalable solutions.